hlarsen/godot-synty-tools/README.md

 AnimationLibraries for the main folders.

-To use the output Animations or Animation Libraries make sure your character's Skeleton3D is properly mapped (very likely via a bone map) to Godot's default `SkeletonProfileHumanoid`.
+To use the output Animations or Animation Libraries make sure your character's Skeleton3D is properly mapped (very likely via a bone map) to Godot's default `SkeletonProfileHumanoid`, and that your Skeleton3D node is named `Skeleton3D`.

-TODO: issue with same skels/bones?

-Then just add them via `AnimationPlayer` or whatever and you should be good to go!
+Just add to an AnimationPlayer and you should be good to go.

 #### Sci-Fi City

-This is a work in progress, currently:
+This is a work in progress, but at this point I believe it's fairly robust:

-- Exports cleaned up SM_ files (TODO: should probably change default collision type)
-- Split characters out into individual mesh files
+- Splits Characters.fbx out into individual files
+- Cleans up the object heirarchy
+- Fixes default materials

+If you've already run the addon against the Base Locomotion pack it will apply the Polygon Masculine library to the characters automatically.

 ### Feedback and Future Work